Siti Nurhaliza: Return after miscarriage, Dato' Siti Nurhaliza & Friends and new singles (2016)

 2016 was a busy year for Siti as she was involved with a new business line, major concert, and multiple releases of new music.
 In January 2016, she returned to Indonesia as she celebrated her 37th birthday on the same day as she performed for Indonesian television station Indosiar's 21st anniversary, Konser Raya 21 Indosiar Untuk Indonesia.
 In March, after the success of Simplysiti, her own cosmetics and skincare line, she debuted the release of her own ready-to-wear fashion line for women, Creación by Siti Nurhaliza.
 In collaboration with Malaysian hijab brand Ariani and Malaysian textile company Jakel, she was involved heavily with the concept and design of the fashion line.
 On 2 April, she staged a one-night only Dato' Siti Nurhaliza & Friends Concert at Stadium Negara.
 Sponsored by Yonder Music and Celcom, the highly successful concert was attended by more than 7,000 people.
 Exclusive for the concert, she also debuted her digital duet "Memories" with American artist Whitney Houston.
 Throughout the entire two-hour concert, she sang over 20 songs and she was accompanied by both Malaysian and Indonesian guest artists including Anggun, Afgansyah Reza, Jaclyn Victor, and Faizal Tahir.
 Overall, Dato Siti Nurhaliza & Friends Concert received positive reviews and feedback from critics and concert reviewers.

 On 20 June, she released "Hari Kemenangan", a special single for Eid al-Fitr, after her last in 2006.
-On 12 August, "Dirgahayu" her duet with Faizal Tahir was released.
+On 12 August, "Dirgahayu" her duet with one of the famous male singer in Malaysia, Faizal Tahir was released.
 The song serves as the theme song for Lara Aishah, a 100-episode Malaysian adaptation of Mexican telenovela, La Loba.
 On 4 November, the song was included as one of the bonus tracks of Faizal Tahir's fourth solo album, Anatomi.
 Its music video premiered as the backdrop during their live performance of the song at the 22nd Anugerah Muzik Industri Muzik.
 During the 22nd Anugerah Industri Muzik on 18 December, she was the most nominated artist of the event with seven nominations in six categories.
 She was 22nd Anugerah Industri Muzik's biggest winner and her live album Unplugged and its singles enabled her to win several major categories including her first Best Nasyid Song with "Mikraj Cinta" and the fan-voted Choice Malaysia Singer.
-A single that was recorded as a tribute to her father, "Menatap dalam Mimpi" won Best Musical Arrangement in a Song and her thirteenth Best Vocal Performance in a Song (Female).
+A single that was recorded as a tribute to her late father, "Menatap dalam Mimpi" won Best Musical Arrangement in a Song and her thirteenth Best Vocal Performance in a Song (Female).
 She also won her seventh Best Album with Unplugged.

 After receiving more than 300 songs submissions for her to shortlist and include in her new album since November 2016, SimetriSiti, her seventeenth solo album was released on 10 May 2017.
 Citing an estimate cost of RM100,000 to produce, the 10-track album featured collaborations with Malaysia rapper Joe Flizzow and Indonesian singer Judika.